-Automotive Marketing Ideas for Parts, New for 2025
+Auto Parts Marketing Ideas, New for 2025

 Use video for social media

-These are all about automotive videography ideas, either by posting video on social media or embedded YouTube video on your website.
 Here are video ideas on what video should be on, and how to easily create video content.
 These ideas all relate to automotive content marketing.

 - User-generated content: Encourage customers to share videos of installed parts or their project cars on social media.
 This is called User Generated Content (UGC).
 Consider offering a prize, like a hat, to anyone who shares a video.
 Think about a gift certificate to the customer who gets the most likes or shares, turning this into a contest.
 This is one of the easier video marketing ideas.
+Several Hedges & Company clients have done this with success.

 - Create long-form automotive video content but break it down: If you create and post a 10- or 20-minute video that covers multiple topics, like installation steps, post the video but then break it down into short segments that are specific to smaller, subtopics.
 Post those shorter videos and optimize the YouTube video to show up for those topics.
 Another benefit, you can use these shorter videos for your auto parts advertising through Google Ads.

 - Post video on multiple platforms: This falls into the category of automotive social media marketing (below), but any parts marketing video posted on YouTube can also be posted on Instagram or Facebook.
+Hedges & Company has done this and it’s an easy way to reach multiple audiences.

-- AI in video marketing: This video marketing idea can save you time.
-AI tools generate personalized video messages, automate video editing, and can analyze audience reactions to improve future content.
+- AI in video marketing: This video marketing idea can save you time: AI tools generate personalized video messages, automate video editing, and can analyze audience reactions to improve future content.
 There are many dozens but check out platforms like Runway, Imagine.art, Fliki, or Vyond.
 For more information, search for “generative AI video” on Google.

 “Good, better, best” is a good marketing strategy.